sshniro/zap-docs/source/includes/welcome.md

 ##Getting Help

 All available APIs are documented in the [API Catalogue](#api_catalogue).
 If you are new to ZAP, then it's highly recommended that you experiment with the desktop UI before trying out the APIs.
-Because ZAP's APIs strongly resembles the desktop UI.
+Because ZAP's APIs strongly resemble the desktop UI.
 Therefore by working with the UI, you will get a good understanding on how to orchestrate ZAP's APIs.
 Also, use the export config functionality from the desktop UI to export complex configurations such as contexts, scan policies, etc.
 Then use the exported configurations when creating the automation scripts.